Your Complete List of Women’s Division 3 Basketball Colleges

 Division 3 women’s basketball scholarships provide the ultimate sports-life balance.
 While programs are still competitive, they offer a less demanding time commitment, especially during the off season, and allow students to have a more traditional college experience.
 Basketball recruits can also explore other extracurricular interests or take up an intramural sport to maintain their athleticism during the off-season, study abroad, intern or work on-campus and more.
 The added flexibility and free time also comes in handy when it comes to keeping up with demanding coursework, as the best Division 3 women’s basketball schools are also some of the most academically selective schools in the country.

 Student-athletes often overlook D3 women’s basketball schools simply because they don’t offer athletic scholarships.
 However, athletes with excellent academic standing—high GPA and ACT/SAT scores—shouldn’t write off Division 3 basketball colleges just yet.
 Schools at this level often provide robust financial aid packages to incoming student-athletes, including a combination of financial aid and merit-based scholarships, bringing down overall college costs significantly from their advertised, “sticker price.”
 Additionally, a significantly less demanding athletic schedule also means more time to take on a potential paid internship, part-time campus job, or partake in a work-study program to get some hands-on experience.
+Get more information about college basketball recruiting rankings.

 How many D3 women’s basketball colleges are there?

 If you’re a high school student-athlete interested in pursuing basketball at the next level, but also want a more balanced college experience, you’re in luck.
 There are more than 430 D3 women’s basketball colleges across the country.
 Not only does this make Division 3 women’s basketball colleges the largest NCAA division level offering the sport—with 439 total member colleges—it also makes it the largest division level among all 4-year colleges.
 Fortunately for recruits who excel both athletically and academically, this means there are plenty of opportunities to land a roster spot on one of these basketball teams.
+Get more information about AAU girls basketball.

 Division 3 women’s basketball rankings and best Division 3 women’s basketball schools